 The preliminary examination must be taken before the beginning of the student's fifth semester.
 This is an oral examination designed to test the student's ability to utilize his or her materials science background to carry out research in a chosen field of study, and to make clear written and oral presentations of research.
 At least ten days prior to the examination, the candidate should submit a research proposal (10-15 pages) to the examiners that places the research in context and outlines a scenario for its completion.
-The student must have finished the required coursework for the PhD program prior to taking the oral exam.

-The examination committee will consist of three(3) Materials Science and Engineering Department faculty members.
+The examination committee will consist of Three Materials Science and Engineering Department faculty members.
 If a second examination is required, it must be completed by the tenth week of the sixth semester.